 School will record the induction has been completed and signed off by DSL and new staff/volunteer.
-A copy of which will be held within the staff file safequarding policy new academic year, preparation for the September term.
-The updates will reflect changes within statutory requirements, locally agreed protocols and current issues.

-This will be held on file at the school and recorded on the SCR.
-Details of individuals will be provided by the company checked on arrival against the information provided.
+A copy of which will be held within the staff file safeguarding policy on file at the school and recorded on the SCR.
+Details of individuals will be provided by the company and these will be checked on arrival against the information provided.